 The wood pellet grill/smoker market is more competitive than ever before.
-Traeger as the original pellet BBQ manufacturer is having up their game to make sure their products stand out from the competition in their features and capabilities.
+Traeger as the original pellet BBQ manufacturer is having to up their game to make sure their products stand out from the competition in their features and capabilities.
 Therefore, Traeger has updated the pellet auger and induction/combustion fan motors fitted to their range of pellet grills along with a new range of D2 control panels which include WiFire technology.
-With this post, I want to discuss what improvements Traeger has made with the D2 Direct Drive system and how it differs from the pellet auger and fan motors fitted in previous generation of Traeger pellet grills.
+With this post, I want to discuss what improvements Traeger has made with the D2 Direct Drive system and how it differs from the pellet auger and fan motors fitted in the previous generation of Traeger pellet grills.

 Traeger D2 Direct Drive Introduction

 The basic function of how a pellet grill works starts with a hopper holding a certain quantity of BBQ wood pellets.
 At the base of the hopper, there is an auger (screw) which is powered by an electric motor.

 However, when you start to look into the detail of components used on previous and current generation Traeger pellet grills fitted with D2 Direct Drive that’s where it becomes interesting.

 Earlier/Previous Generations of Traeger Pellet Grills

-When the internal temperature of the grill matched the set temperature on the dial the control panel would stop the timed on/off power cycle for the auger and fan motor.
+When the internal temperature of the grill matches the set temperature on the dial, the control panel would stop the timed on/off power cycle for the auger and fan motor.

 Hence, eventually, the brush will wear out and need to be replaced.
 However, in many cases, it was cheaper and easier to just replace the whole auger motor or induction fan.